mirisuzanne/miriamsuzanne/content/why.rst

 public: yes
 location: why
 erasure: yes

-Some Kind of Manifesto
-======================
+summary_intro: true
+summary: |
   People are **queer**.
   People are edge cases.
   We fall between meanings,
   and explore outside them.
   I’m not interested in making objects — only the experiences they manifest for real people.

+Some Kind of Manifesto
+======================

 That, to me, is beautiful.
 All of us stumbling